 Also known as the Pearl of the Ionian Sea, Isola Bella has rocky beaches that are among the best in Italy for sunbathing and snorkeling.
 From this small island, you can also peer back towards Sicily’s coast and get amazing views of the hills and mountains.
 The beaches here are a must-visit during any Sicilian vacation!

 Isola Bella isn’t the only island with incredible beaches off the coast of Sicily.
-Favignana, off the western coast of Sicily, has a slew of gorgeous beaches of its own.
+Favignana, off the western coast of Sicily, has a slew of gorgeous beaches.
 One such beach is Cala Rossa, nestled on the northeastern coast of the small island.

 Like Isola Bella, Cala Rossa is another Sicilian beach composed more of rocky beaches and rock formations than soft, sandy shorelines.
 But you shouldn’t let that keep you away from this amazing beach.
 The unparalleled blue water all around you, combined with the amazing rock formations, gives you some of the most unique views of any beach in Sicily.

 If you’re the adventurous type and you’re willing to put in a bit of effort to hike to an incredible beach location, then Cala Tonnarella is perfect for you.
 Cala Tonnarella is inaccessible by road, and it’ll require about an hour’s hike from where you park your car.
 But don’t let that deter you.

 The reward is worth every effort it takes to get there, as the views at Cala Tonnarella are a once-in-a-lifetime experience.
 This beach is the diamond in the rough, a hidden gem that will leave you speechless.

 The Coast of Cefalu

 One of the most famous cities on the island of Sicily, Cefalu is well-known for its breathtaking scenery and incredible beaches.
 As a big tourist city to explore, the beach along the coast of Cefalu does get pretty crowded during peak travel seasons, but there’s a good reason for that.
 It’s one of the best Sicilian beaches for a family day at the beach.